uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 end

 BullDog.new.day_dream
+# I am flying!
+#  => nil
 ```

 Things are getting clear, if we follow the rule "do not prepend any receiver to a private method", we can actually access private methods inside the whole inheritance hierarchy.
-But the precondition is superclass' private method can be accessed in subclasses, not vice versa.
+But the precondition is superclass' private methods can be accessed in subclasses, not vice versa.

 So we may wanna change the statement to:

-> Private methods are only accessible inside its first defined class and this class's subclasses, and are only accessible when called without `self`.
+> Private methods are only accessible inside its first defined class and this class' subclasses, and are only accessible when called without `self`.

 *the rule about `self` has an exception about private setter method in Ruby*